fluencelabs/Browser3000-Hackathon/README.md

 # Fluence Aqua P2P Integration Challenge

-Hello Browser3000 Hackers,
+Hello Browsers 3000 Hackers,

-We are thrilled to participate with you in pushing the Web3 boundaries with the Browser3000 Fluence challenge.
+We are thrilled to participate with you in pushing the Web3 boundaries with the Browsers 3000 Fluence challenge.

 ## The Opportunity

 Use Fluence's Aqua in the browser to compose a p2p solution integrating with IPFS.
-Examples of what we think pushes the limit include but isn't limited to creating browser-to-browser apps, additional p2p layers for faster content discovery, programming strategies for obtaining data from many peers, offloading content rendering to remote nodes or p2p-based real-time notification pipelines to the browser.
+Examples of what we think pushes the limit include but aren't limited to creating browser-to-browser apps, additional p2p layers for faster content discovery, programming strategies for obtaining data from many peers, offloading content rendering to remote nodes or p2p-based real-time notification pipelines to the browser.

 ## The Prizes

 USD 1,000 for the best overall solution and USD 100 for every submission that is a fully functional project using Fluence's Aqua to implement a decentralized workflow utilizing IPFS.

 ## The Judging
-The grand prize winner is the highest chosen project by the Browser3000 Judges panel.
+The grand prize winner is the highest chosen project by the Browsers 3000 Judges panel.
 The USD 100 prizes are contingent on the timely submissions of a functional project using Fluence's Aqua to implement a decentralized workflow utilizing IPFS.

 ## The Submission